 During this time, he met Harriette Vyda Simms, another teacher, and the couple married in 1926.
-Moore was promoted to Principal of Titusville Colored School where he taught ninth grade while supervising a staff of six teachers.
-In 1928, the couple gave birth to their first daughter, Annie Rosalea and two years later to a second daughter, Juanita Evangeline.
+Moore was promoted to principal of Titusville Colored School, where he taught ninth grade while supervising a staff of six teachers.
+In 1928, the couple gave birth to their first daughter, Annie Rosalea, and two years later to a second daughter, Juanita Evangeline.

-In 1934, Moore founded the Brevard County NAACP chapter and three years later filed a lawsuit to equalize black and white teacher salaries in the state.
+In 1934, Moore founded the Brevard County NAACP chapter and three years later filed a lawsuit to equalize black and white teachers’ salaries in the state.
 Despite the support of the all-black Florida State Teachers Association and renowned NAACP attorney Thurgood Marshall, Moore lost the lawsuit.